Yosshy-Stash/Yosshy-Stash/README.md

 ## Hi there 👋

 ### About this account
-This is **Yosshy's Stash** — a secondary account.
+This is **Yosshy's Stash** — a secondary GitHub account.

-I use this space to:
+I use this account for:
-- 🧪 Experiment with ideas and prototypes
+- 🧪 Experiments and prototypes
-- 📦 Store side projects, snippets, and drafts
+- 📦 Side projects, drafts, and code snippets
-- 🌱 Explore new frameworks, tools, and UX concepts
+- 🌱 Learning new frameworks, tools, and UX ideas

-This account is more casual and experimental compared to my main profile.
+⚠️ This account may contain **unfinished or experimental code**.

+For polished projects, long-term work, or professional activities, please visit my main GitHub account **[@Yosshy-123](https://github.com/Yosshy-123)**.

 ---

 ### About me
-I'm **Yosshy**, a programmer who enjoys building side projects and learning through hands-on development.
+I'm **Yosshy**, a programmer who enjoys building side projects and learning by doing.

-Outside of coding, I study **UX design** and like trying out **new technologies**.
+Outside of programming, I study **UX design** and explore **new technologies**.

 ---